The most common sign of miscarriage is vaginal bleeding.

 When to seek urgent medical help

 On rare occasions, miscarriages happen because the pregnancy develops outside the womb.
 This is known as an ectopic pregnancy.
-Ectopic pregnancies are potentially serious because there is a risk that you could experience internal bleeding.
+Ectopic pregnancies are potentially serious as there's a risk you could experience internal bleeding.

 - pain in your shoulder tip

-Symptoms of an ectopic pregnancy usually appear between weeks 5-14 of the pregnancy.
+Symptoms of an ectopic pregnancy usually appear between weeks 5 and 14 of the pregnancy.

-If you experience any of the symptoms of an ectopic pregnancy, visit your nearest accident and emergency (A&E) department immediately.
-If you are unable to travel, you can call up and get advice from NHS 24 on 08454 242424.
+If you experience any of the symptoms above, visit your nearest accident and emergency (A&E) department immediately.
+If you're unable to travel, call 999 and ask for an ambulance.

 Read more about molar pregnancies.